WesGabbard/alsac-leaderboards/README.md

 Note that the development server will live re-load changes to your browser as you make changes to the codebase.

 ## Implementation notes
 Each page fetches a token and then the appropiate csv file using Luminate Server APIs (Next.js SSR is wrapped in getIntitalProps).
+TO use Luminate Server APIs, you will need a admin account that is in the API Adminstrators group as well as to make sure the IP address is added to the *Configure API to allow server access* in the Open API Configuration.
 The Leaderboard's Item component will then take the token and fetch either personal or team page photo to show as a avataar (event has no photo).